pinobatch/numism/docs/brainstorming.md

 --------
 On the surface, Numism is a simple platformer game.
 The object is to proceed through the levels, collect all 100 coins, and buy the Product.
-A lot of coins will be out of reach until you pay the characters you meet to teach you moves.
+As you move through the [starting village], you find a lot of coins be out of reach until you pay the characters you meet to teach you moves.

 You only collect coins that you know are authentic.
 If you grab a coin and it just stops spinning, that means it's fake.
 Stand in